 It’s funny because over the past two years I have made 7 porch swings for either friends or family but I’ve never made one for myself.
-My husband has been bugging me to get around to making one so I decided to take a day and make us a swing.
+I finally decided to make myself a swing.

 This might seem like a big project, but it is actually very simple and doable even for a beginner.
 I’ll be throwing in alternatives to tools so even if you don’t have a shop full of tools, you can make this swing with just a jigsaw and a drill.

 I make all my swings from cedar because it’s a wood that is naturally rot resistant.
 So if you left a cedar board outside untreated it would hold up longer than something like pine.
 However, cedar is more expensive so you can purchase pine instead and follow all the same steps.
 If you go the route of building it from pine, you just have to make sure to seal it really well and often.

 - 10 – 1 x 2 x 8

 - 3 – 1 x 4 x 8

 - 2 – 1 x 6 x 8

 - 14 – 1/4″ nylon nuts